The theme of the third issue (#3) of Bonk! is Lines. The issue is being published in multiple parts.

 Anna Kautenburger is a German artist from the Luxemburgish/French/German border, researching and traveling for mind-blowing inspirations and working in different medias.
 Keywords: Dreadfulness, Coincidences, Fairy Tales, Daily Life Situations, Supernatural, Trash and Self-created Dream Worlds.

-In her photography, Anna Tea explores different characters, things, places, and most importantly she explores herself.
+Anna Tea‘s photography explores different characters, things, places, and most importantly she explores herself.
 She finds a connection between everything and everyone that/who surrounds her with her inner self.

 Antonio Occulto is an Italian painter and analog collagist based in Stavanger, Norway.
 His style can be defined as minimal decadentism, with work processes driven by impulsiveness, memories, and introspection.